How to Write Your First Blog Posts and Creating Pages

 While the launch date of your blog isn’t that important, I ended up going live with my first blog post on St. Patrick’s Day, which makes it easy for me to remember the day my blog first went live.
 I’m also Irish, so it’s a fun way to celebrate two events in the same day!

 As you can see, my first blog post was very simple and it didn’t even have any images added to the post.
 Don’t go nuts over your first post as it’s your first and the majority of people to your blog will probably never see it.
+This is something you will master as you continually learn how to write blog posts.
 Your most recent blog posts are always going to get the most attention and older posts will get pushed down and can be seen in your archives.

 Once you get the hang of how to write blog posts you are free to write and publish new content as often as you like.
 You can add pictures, videos, mess around with different fonts, styles and it’s always a good idea to link back to your older posts through your most recent posts as well.
 This will allow new visitors to your site to find your older content over time.